-In June 2010, we initiated dosing in a Phase IIa evidence of effect clinical trial of CK-2017357 in patients with symptoms of claudication associated with peripheral artery disease.
-This clinical trial is a double-blind, randomized, placebo-controlled, three-period crossover, pharmacokinetic and pharmacodynamic study of CK-2017357 in patients with peripheral artery disease and claudication.
-At least 36 and up to 72 patients may be enrolled in this trial.
-In each dosing period, patients receive, in random order, a single oral dose of placebo or 375 mg or 750 mg of CK-2017357.
-A wash-out period of at least 6 days (to a maximum of 10 days) is employed between the individual doses for each patient.
-The primary objective of this clinical trial is to evaluate the pharmacodynamic effects of single doses of CK-2017357 on several measures of skeletal muscle function and fatigability in patients with peripheral artery disease and claudication without specifying a single primary pharmacodynamic endpoint.
-The assessments include the number of contractions, time, and work to onset of claudication, and to intolerable claudication pain or to maximum calf muscle fatigue during bilateral heel raises.
-A six-minute walk test is also performed during each dosing period.
-The secondary objectives of this trial are to evaluate and characterize the relationship, if any, between the doses and plasma concentrations of CK-2017357 and its pharmacodynamic effects and to evaluate the safety and tolerability of CK-2017357 administered as single oral doses to patients with peripheral artery disease and claudication.
+In June 2010, we initiated a Phase IIa evidence of effect clinical trial of CK-2017357 in patients with symptoms of claudication associated with PAD.
+The primary objective of this trial is to evaluate the pharmacodynamic effects of single doses of CK-2017357 on measures of skeletal muscle function and fatigability in these patients.
+The secondary objectives of this trial are to evaluate and characterize the relationship, if any, between the doses and plasma concentrations of CK-2017357 and its pharmacodynamic effects and to evaluate the safety and tolerability of CK-2017357 administered as single oral doses to these patients.
+We have completed enrollment and the dosing of patients in this trial.
+The dose levels originally administered in this trial were 375 mg and 750 mg.
 In October 2010, we conducted an interim review of data from this trial that suggested potential pharmacodynamic activity of CK-2017357 to increase skeletal muscle performance in these patients.
 In addition, this review suggested that single oral doses of CK-2017357 were generally well-tolerated by most patients in this trial.
 However, serious adverse events were reported by two patients: dizziness and mental confusion in one and dizziness and dyskinesia (or abnormal movements) in the other.
 Both patients required inpatient observation until their symptoms resolved.
 These events were not life-threatening and appeared to resolve spontaneously and completely without any additional treatment.
-Following these observations, the protocol has been amended to lower the 750 mg dose to 500 mg.
+Following these observations, the protocol was amended to lower the 750 mg dose to 500 mg.
+We plan to present two abstracts from this clinical trial in June 2011 at the 22nd Annual Sessions of the Society of Vascular Medicine in Boston, Massachusetts.